 - 2 cups red wine

-- OPTIONAL: 3 jalapeno peppers, finely minced
+- OPTIONAL: 3 jalapeno peppers, finely minced (omit for AIP)

 - salt and pepper to taste (omit pepper for AIP)

-- ½ cup heavy cream or coconut milk (use coconut milk for AIP, SCD and strict paleo)
+- ½ cup coconut milk coconut milk

 - Add olive oil, celery, carrot, rosemary, and sage.
 Cook until carmelized, about 15 minutes.